 Hello, world!
 We’ve got a lot to do.

 You know who put it best?
 Margaret Atwood.
 She said, “It’s not climate change – it’s everything change."
 And it increasingly looks like she was right.
-During the past decade as a freelance journalist, I’ve noticed that my writing has ever more frequently focused on climate change and its myriad effects.
-Whether I’m writing about technology, engineering, energy, health, or wildlife – climate change looms large in all these stories.
+During the past decade or so as a freelance journalist, my writing has increasingly focused on climate change and its myriad effects.
+This has been true for stories ranging from technology to engineering, energy, health, and wildlife – climate change looms large in all of them.

 This newsletter is about the shift to a more resilient and a more energy efficient future.
-I hope that it will appeal to anyone aiming to reduce their impact on the climate, and that the weekly editions will also be of use to those wondering how they will survive what climate change has to throw at us.
+I hope that it will appeal to anyone aiming to reduce their impact on the planet, while surviving whatever climate change throws back at us.

 The challenges are massive.
 But they are also engrossing.
 We are tasked with reengineering civilisation itself, bit by bit.
 There is hope and courage to be found in the fact that this is possible.

-That word, reengineering, comes from the business world.
-It might once have seemed a little dusty but today it feels powerful.
+That word, “reengineering”, comes from the business world.
+But, expanded beyond that sphere, it is a powerful concept.
 Reengineering is what so many of us are doing right now.
 We’re reengineering our homes, our infrastructure, our energy resources – and our expectations, in response to climate change.

 We are the first species in Earth’s 4.5 billion-year history that has not just recognised an existential threat but also the fact that we might be able to do something about it.